Crash of a Lockheed 18-08A LodeStar in Toronto

 Circumstances:

-On final approach to Heliopolis, the twin engine aircraft lost altitude and crashed 3 km short of runway.
-The aircraft was destroyed by impact forces and all 11 occupants were killed, among them Air Vice-Marshal Wilfred Ashton McClaughry, his wife and staff.
+While descending to Heliopolis Airfield, the crew encountered poor weather conditions with limited visibility.
+On final, the twin engine airplane lost altitude and crashed 3 km short of runway.
+The aircraft was destroyed by impact forces and all 11 occupants were killed, among them Air Vice-Marshal Wilfred Ashton McClaughry, his wife Lady Tedder and staff.

 Probable cause:

 The exact cause of the accident could not be determined.
-However, the assumption that the aircraft was caught by downdraft (micro-burst) during the final descent is not ruled out.
+However, the assumption that the aircraft was caught by downdraft (micro-burst) during the final descent was not ruled out.

 Crash of a Lockheed 18-08-01 LodeStar off Kisumu: 12 killed